KenKundert/emborg/doc/configuring.rst

 ===========

 Typically the settings files go in the default location for configuration files on your system.
-On Linux systems, that location is ~/.config/emborg.
-Other systems use more awkward locations, so while *Emborg* creates initial versions in the default location, you are free to move them to ~/.config/emborg if you prefer.  *Emborg* always checks for the files in ~/.config/emborg if it exists before looking in the default location for your system.
+On Linux systems, that location is `~/.config/emborg`.
+Other systems use more awkward locations, so *Emborg* allows you to specify the configuration directory using the `XDG_CONFIG_HOME` environment variable.
+If `XDG_CONFIG_HOME` is set to `/home/$HOME/.config`, then the *Emborg* configuration directory will be `/home/$HOME/.config/emborg`, as on Linux systems.

 You need a shared settings file and then one file for each backup configuration you need.
 Except for :ref:`configurations` and :ref:`default_configuration` any